-Government securities refer to a variety of investment vehicles issued by a government.
+Government securities refer to a variety of investment vehicles issued by a governing body, national, state or local.
 You may be familiar with treasury bills, bonds or notes, but you may not be aware that other countries issue debt to investors as well.
-Read on to learn more about what government securities are and the different types that exist.
+Learning how these securities fit into your overall portfolio can be integral to its success.

 What Are Government Securities?

 Government securities are debt instruments sold to fund an independent government’s operations.
 Government securities work in a similar fashion to corporate bonds.
 Corporate bonds help firms afford equipment, operational expenses and other expenses that may help them grow or boost profits.
 With government securities, the funds are often used for military projects, special infrastructure construction and necessary operating costs.
 By using this form of funding, governments can avoid increasing taxes or issuing spending cuts.

 Once the government issues a security, individual or institutional investors can buy them.
 An individual should buy a security with the intention of holding onto it until the maturity date.
 It’s also profitable to sell them before their maturity date on a secondary market.

 Investors often buy government securities to either benefit from the cash flow of the coupon payment or to add a conservative, risk-free investment to their diversified portfolio.
 Government securities are often risk-free because their funding is through the American government.
 Government securities in other nations may have a higher chance default.
 If the country is facing collapse or instability, the investor may risk default of the security.